Modular affine Hecke category and regular unipotent centralizer: Introduction

-The relation between perverse sheaves on $\Gr_G$ and on $\Fl_G$ is provided by Gaitsgory's functor $\mathsf{Z} : \Perv_{\sph}(\Gr_G,\bk) \to \sfP_\Iw$.
 This functor, defined in terms of nearby cycles, provides a ``categorical lift'' of Bernstein's description of the center of the affine Hecke algebra, and the perverse sheaves in its image have a number of very favorable properties, studied in particular in~\cite{gaitsgory,gaitsgory-app,ab} and reviewed in~\cite{ar-book}.
-Using a general lemma from~\cite{bez}, the properties of this functor provide a unipotent element $\su \in G^\vee_\bk$, a subgroup scheme $H \subset Z_{G^\vee_\bk}(\su)$, and an equivalence of monoidal categories between a certain subcategory $\widetilde{\sfP}_\Iw^0$ of $\sfP_\Iw^0$ and the category of finite-dimensional representations of $H$, under which the composition of $\mathsf{Z}$ with the quotient functor $\sfP_\Iw \to \sfP_\Iw^0$ corresponds to the composition of the Satake equivalence~\eqref{eqn:Satake-intro} with the restriction functor $\Rep(G^\vee_\bk) \to \Rep(H)$.
-Most of the new material in this paper will then be used to prove the following claims: \begin{enumerate} \item $\su$ is regular; \item the subcategory $\widetilde{\sfP}_\Iw^0$ is the whole of $\sfP_\Iw^0$; \item the embedding $H \subset Z_{G^\vee_\bk}(\su)$ is an equality. \end{enumerate}
+Using a general lemma from~\cite{bez} (or, more precisely, a slight extension of this lemma), the properties of this functor provide a unipotent element $\su \in G^\vee_\bk$, a subgroup scheme $H \subset \rmZ_{G^\vee_\bk}(\su)$, and an equivalence of monoidal categories between a certain subcategory $\widetilde{\sfP}_{\Iw,\Iw}^0$ of $\sfP_{\Iw,\Iw}^0$ and the category of finite-dimensional representations of $H$, under which the composition of $\mathsf{Z}$ with the quotient functor $\sfP_{\Iw,\Iw} \to \sfP_{\Iw,\Iw}^0$ corresponds to the composition of the Satake equivalence~\eqref{eqn:Satake-intro} with the restriction functor $\Rep(G^\vee_\bk) \to \Rep(H)$.
+Most of the new material in this paper will then be used to prove the following claims: \begin{enumerate} \item $\su$ is regular; \item the subcategory $\widetilde{\sfP}_{\Iw,\Iw}^0$ is the whole of $\sfP_{\Iw,\Iw}^0$; \item the embedding $H \subset \rmZ_{G^\vee_\bk}(\su)$ is an equality. \end{enumerate}

 These proofs will use modular variants of some technical constructions from~\cite{ab}.
-In particular we will prove that, under appropriate assumptions, the images in the category of Iwahori-Whittaker perverse sheaves of the objects $\mathsf{Z}(\scF)$ with $\scF$ tilting in $\Perv_{\sph}(\Gr_G,\bk)$ are tilting.
+In particular we will prove that, under appropriate assumptions, the images in the category of Iwahori--Whittaker perverse sheaves of the objects $\mathsf{Z}(\scF)$ with $\scF$ tilting in $\sfP_{\Loop^+G, \Loop^+G}$ are tilting.